realmohsin/notes/ts.md

 There are standards that exist which let us add comments above our function and variable declarations to document them in greater detail.
 The TSDoc standard is based on the existing JSDoc standard, but is entirely designed to work with TypeScript.

-ll TSDoc annotations start with a multi-line comment with two asterisks, like /\*\* \*/.
+TSDoc annotations start with a multi-line comment with two asterisks, like /\*\* \*/.
 Adding a single description is as easy as adding text inside that comment block.
 ```typescript
 /** A tasty, sweet plant part that you can eat */
 type Fruit = {